inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/openfoam-behaviour.md

 # MPI Behaviour in OpenFOAM
 Inductiva supports two OpenFOAM distributions: **ESI** and **Foundation**.
-While both achieve the same goal, their internal implementations differ.
-The difference lies in how they handle the `runParallel` command, specifically in their use of MPI.

-When executing `runParallel`, OpenFOAM uses MPI in the background to run simulation in parallel.
-However, the method of invoking MPI varies between these two distributions.
+Both use MPI in the background when executing the `runParallel` command for parallel simulations, but they differ in how MPI is invoked.

 ## Behaviour by Distribution